joPayWie/expense-manag/README.md

 ![Desktop version](/assets/readme-images/expmanag1.png)

-## 💵 This web application allows you to control your expenses.
+## 💵 This web application helps you controlling your expenses.

 It is 100% responsive, and supports desktop, tablet and mobile devices.